AdobeDocs/experience-platform.en/help/intelligent-services/content-tagging/api/optical-character-recognition.md

 [result0, result1, ...]: list of responses for each input document.
 Each result is a dict with keys:

-1. request_element_id: corresponding index to the input file for this response, 0 for the first image in the request’s documents list, 1 for the next one and so on.
+1. request_element_id: corresponding index to the input file for this response, 0 for the first image in the request’s documents list, 1 for the next one, and so on.
 2. tags: list of dictionaries, each dictionary has two keys : text, which is a recognized word from the image, and relevance, which is computed as the fraction of the area of the extracted text’s bounding box in comparison to the full image.
 0.01 would translate to a text occupying at least 1% of the image.
 3.  is_text_present: 0 or 1 depending on if text is present in the image.
 If tags is 0, the list is empty.